Aparna Brown, PhD

-Professor Angela Campbell directs the Communications and Technology Law Clinic at Georgetown Law.
-This clinic, which is part of Georgetown Law’s Institute for Public Representation, serves as pro bono counsel for nonprofit organizations at the Federal Communications Commission (FCC), the Federal Trade Commission (FTC), and in federal courts.
-Professor Campbell, along with her students and staff attorneys, have worked with CCFC and other child advocacy organizations to prevent unfair and deceptive advertising to children, to protect children’s online privacy, and to promote high quality and diverse content for children.
-Campbell also speaks and writes about children and media and related topics.
-Her law review publications include Pacifica Reconsidered: Implications for the Current Controversy Over Broadcast Indecency (2010), The Legacy of Red Lion, (2008), Restricting the Marketing of Junk Food to Children by Product Placement and Character Selling (2006), Self-Regulation and the Media (1999), and Ads2Kids.com: Should Government Regulate Advertising to Children on the World Wide Web?
-(1998).
+Professor Angela Campbell is on the faculty of Georgetown Law.
+For more than thirty years, she directed a clinical program that provides free legal representation for nonprofit organizations before the Federal Communications Commission (FCC), the Federal Trade Commission (FTC), and federal courts.
+The clinic works with CCFC and other child advocacy organizations to prevent unfair and deceptive advertising to children, to protect children’s online privacy, and to promote high quality and diverse content for children.
+In the academic year 2019-20, Professor Campbell will be assisting the clinic’s new director and working on an article about the Children’s Online Privacy Protection Act.
+Her published articles about children and media include Newbs Lose: Video Games in the Supreme Court (2017), Rethinking Children’s Advertising Policies for the Digital Age (2016), Pacifica Reconsidered: Implications for the Current Controversy Over Broadcast Indecency (2010), Restricting the Marketing of Junk Food to Children by Product Placement and Character Selling (2006), Ads2Kids.com: Should Government Regulate Advertising to Children on the World Wide Web?
+(1998), and Lessons from Oz: Quantitative Guidelines for Children’s Educational Television, (1997).
 Prior to joining the Georgetown Faculty in 1988, Campbell was an attorney with the U.S. Department of Justice Antitrust Division and in private practice.
 She holds an LLM from Georgetown Law, a JD from UCLA Law, and a BA from Hampshire College.

 Julia Chen grew up in the San Francisco bay area.
 She opened a retail wooden toy store in northern California in 1994 when her children were very young.
 A mail order catalog and website followed in the ensuing years.
 Through these endeavors, she was able to offer supportive information and alternatives to parents at moments when they consider the importance of play in their children’s development.
 After selling the physical store in 2011, Julia began advising a German wooden toy making company.
 For the past year, she has also begun an internship/mentoring role with a worker owned cooperative grocery store in the community of west Oakland, CA. Julia has a B.S. in Industrial Engineering from UC Berkeley.